OfficeDev/TrainingContent/O3652-8 App Lifecycle Management/Lab.md

   6. When prompted, click **Trust It**.

 ## Exercise 3: Configure Continuous Integration
-In this exercise, utilize Visual Studio Online to automatically deploy the app when code is updated.
+In this exercise, you will utilize Visual Studio Online to automatically deploy the app when code is updated.

 1. In **Visual Studio 2013**, check in the code.
   1. Right click the **LifecycleApp** solution and select **Check In...**.